EXPLORE THIS STORY

 DOMINANT ANGLE

-Ankara sees the Trump-Putin call as validation of its own bridging strategy between the two camps
+Ankara sees in the Trump-Putin call a validation of its own mediation strategy between the two sides

 Dominant angle identified — does not reflect unanimity of this country’s media